-Some key points that are important to mention are: (1) the tax falls more heavily on the high income group in terms of absolute revenue: they are paying about 3 times as much as the low income group ($550 vs $175); (2) the tax is slightly regressive because it falls more heavily on low income group as a percentage of income: the rich pay $550/$80,000 or 0.7 percent of their income while the poor pay $175/$20,000 or 0.9 percent (however, don't make too much of that--0.7% and 0.9% are really very close together); (3) the tax has a much larger proportional effect on consumption by the low income group: 5.1% rather than 1.7%; and (4) the DWL suffered by both groups is equal even though incomes are very different.
+Some key points that are important to mention are: (1) the tax falls more heavily on the high income group in terms of absolute revenue: they are paying about 3 times as much as the low income group ($550 vs $175); (2) the tax is slightly regressive because it falls more heavily on low income group as a percentage of income: the rich pay $550/$80,000 or 0.7 percent of their income while the poor pay $175/$20,000 or 0.9 percent (however, it's best not to make too much of that -- 0.7% and 0.9% are really very close together: they both round to 1%); (3) the tax has a much larger proportional effect on consumption by the low income group: 5.1% rather than 1.7%; and (4) the DWL suffered by both groups is equal even though incomes are very different.

 Supporters of the tax would be likely to argue that it raises a lot of revenue without causing very much deadweight loss and that it is not too regressive: the rich are bearing most of the burden in absolute terms.
 An opponent would probably play up the regressivity, arguing that the tax does disproportionate harm to low income people, both in terms of taxes paid as a share of income and in terms of the percentage change in consumption.
 All of those points are valid and would need to be considered by political leaders.